 - Are there any common trends among these innovation efforts?
 How could these trends affect the future of InsurTech?

 This report covers insurance enterprises like Progressive, Allstate, and Geico, as well Progress, an enterprise that claims to offer a chatbot software for insurers.
+We’ll begin by analyzing the chatbot initiatives at Progressive:

 We can infer the machine learning model behind the software was trained on thousands of insurance questions from potential and returning customers involving numerous topics such as filing claims, billing, and deductible rates.
 This text data would have been labeled as claims-related, billing-related, deductible-related, or related to other categories Progressive chose.
 The labeled text data would then be run through the software’s machine learning algorithm.